Bergamo Itinerary – Best Things to Do in Bergamo

 So, if you are like me, then this post will hopefully help you find out why you should add Bergamo to your bucket list and what you should do in Bergamo.

 It is a beautiful city that has more to offer than an airport (which most people use to get to Milan cheaply).
+Located close to Milan, many people skip it and head straight to the fashion capital instead, which is a big mistake as Bergamo is a real gem.
 The uphill old town of the city, the lovely views, nice scenery, cobblestone streets, small little shops and stores, and more are all great reasons for visiting Bergamo.

 Here are my favorite Bergamo activities, the best places to visit, and some travel advice for you.